Logo

 In addition, you can learn more about the information collection practices and “opt-out” procedures of many third-party ad companies by visiting www.aboutads.info/choices (US), or www.youradchoices.ca/choices/ (Canada), or www.youronlinechoices.com (EU).

 Adaptive is located in the United States.
 If you are located outside the United States—such as in the European Economic Area (EEA), the United Kingdom (UK), or Switzerland—and you submit personal information to Adaptive, that information will be transferred to the United States and other jurisdictions in which we or our vendors operate.
 The data protection laws in these jurisdictions may not be equivalent to those in your jurisdiction of residence.
 Adaptive will take steps to ensure that your personal information is subject to appropriate safeguards, including, where required, by implementing appropriate adequacy measures, such as the EU standard contractual clauses (as approved by the European Commission) for the transfer of personal data to processors established in third countries.
 The current form for the standard contractual clauses can be found at https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en.
-For additional information regarding the mechanism under which your personal data is transferred outside of the EEA/UK, you may contact us as set forth below, in section 15 Contact and Comments.
+For additional information regarding the mechanism under which your personal data is transferred outside of the EEA/UK, you may contact us as set forth below, in Section 16 – Contact Us.

 We may not always be able to fully address your request, for example if it would impact the duty of confidentiality that we owe to others, if we are legally entitled to deal with the request in a different way, or if relevant exemptions apply to some or all of the personal information subject to the request.

 Our websites may contain links to enable you to visit other websites of interest easily.
 We do not have any control over any such other website.
-Therefore, we cannot be responsible for the protection and privacy of any information you provide while visiting such websites and such websites are not governed by this Online Privacy Policy.
+Therefore, we cannot be responsible for the protection and privacy of any information you provide while visiting such websites and such websites are not governed by this Privacy Policy.
 You should exercise caution and look at the privacy policy applicable to the website in question.

-We have implemented security measures to protect the personal information we collect from unauthorized access or disclosure, including technical and organizational security measures to safeguard and secure the personal information we collect.
+We have implemented security measures designed to protect the personal information we collect from unauthorized access or disclosure, including technical and organizational security measures designed to safeguard and secure the personal information we collect.
 Despite this, data security cannot always be guaranteed.
 If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that the security of your account has been compromised), please immediately notify us at privacy@adaptivebiotech.com.
 In addition, you or anyone on your behalf are specifically requested not to send to us any health information or other sensitive personal information via email or via our external website outside of information related to the purchasing of T-Detect; for information related to our clonoSEQ services, such information may be submitted in Adaptive’s secure Diagnostics Portal.

 We will retain your personal information for the period necessary to fulfill the purposes outlined in this Privacy Policy unless a longer retention period is required or permitted by law.
-We may retain personal information for longer where required by our regulatory obligations, professional indemnity obligations, or where we believe it is necessary to establish, defend or protect our legal rights and interests or those of others.
+For example, we may retain personal information for longer where required by our regulatory obligations, professional indemnity obligations, or where we believe it is necessary to establish, defend or protect our legal rights and interests or those of others.

 If you have any questions or concerns related to this Privacy Policy or our information practices, please email us at privacy@adaptivebiotech.com